jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

   the URI scheme is "rsync", per [@!RFC6487, section 4]
 * "entities" -- an array of entity objects ([@!RFC9083, section 5.1]), including the organization (entity) registered as the authoritative source for an RPKI object
-* "rpkiType" -- a string literal representing various combinations of an RPKI repository and a Certificate Authority (CA), with the following possible values:
+* "rpkiType" -- a string literal representing various combinations of an RPKI repository and a Certification Authority (CA), with the following possible values:
     * "hosted" -- both the repository and CA are operated by a registry for an organization with allocated resources
     * "delegated" -- both the repository and CA are operated by an organization with resources allocated by a registry